 We rely on borrowings under our credit facility, term loan, mortgage notes, and debt securities to finance acquisitions and development activities and for general corporate purposes.
 In the past, the commercial real estate debt markets have experienced significant volatility due to a number of factors, including the tightening of underwriting standards by lenders and credit rating agencies and the diminished market sentiment and prices with respect to certain asset classes.
 This volatility resulted in investors decreasing the availability of debt financing as well as increasing the cost of debt financing.
 These conditions, which increase the cost and reduce availability of debt, may continue to worsen in the future.
 Circumstances could again arise in which we may not be able to obtain debt financing in the future on favorable terms, or at all.
 If we are unable to borrow under our credit facility, obtain new debt financing or to refinance existing debt, our financial condition and results of operations would likely be adversely affected.
-Similarly, global equity markets have experienced significant price volatility and liquidity disruptions in recent years, and similar circumstances could significantly and negatively impact liquidity in the financing at reasonable terms or at all.
+Similarly, global equity markets have experienced significant price volatility and liquidity disruptions in recent years, and similar circumstances could significantly and negatively impact liquidity in the financial market in the future.
+Any disruption could negatively impact our ability to access additional financing at reasonable terms or at all.